 - Further, that Council propagate and grow saplings from this seed stock for replanting within Rydalmere Park at the Urban Forest/Indigenous Vegetation Offset area and at other relevant tree planting areas as identified in the masterplan.

-As part of the delivery of the detailed design of stage 2 works, Council hired consultants to produce an Arboricultural Impact Assessment (AIA), Tree Protection Plan (TPP), and Review of Environmental factors (REF).
+As part of the delivery of the detailed design of Stage 2 works, Council hired consultants to produce an Arboricultural Impact Assessment (AIA), Tree Protection Plan (TPP), and Review of Environmental factors (REF).

 Where possible, trees have been retained as part of the designs.
 Unfortunately trees were removed to accommodate the sporting infrastructure.

-As a consolation we have harvested the seeds from the original trees along south street, and these will be planted in the urban forest at the northern end of the park.
+As a consolation, we have harvested the seeds from the original trees along South Street, and these will be planted in the urban forest at the northern end of the park.

 Please find below stock we have ready now and for April 2022: